 Many people are finding this lockdown especially difficult.
 Darker days, wintry weather and spending more time inside was never going to be easy, particularly for parents of young children.
 It’s hard enough keeping children entertained, exercised, dealing with changes in sleep, tantrums, arguments – and that’s in normal times….

 But what should you do if lockdown is making mealtimes even more challenging?
-OFSTED has also recognised the impact of lockdown and the significance of it it has been shared across a wide range of media outlets (but for ease you can read highlights here) https://www.bbc.co.uk/news/education-54880403 .
+A report from OFSTED last year recognised the problem and the extent of its impact on children of all ages.

 The impact of the pandemic on children at mealtimes

 Peer to peer interaction is something that many children will have missed out on over the past year.
 Where children would have sat down at mealtimes together with their peers and had the opportunity to copy and learn, they have missed out.
 Where they would have sat as a social group and started to develop the key social skills we all need as we grow up, they have missed out.
 Practice makes perfect so they say, and missing some of the key opportunities to do this will no doubt have an impact and that’s certainly something that lockdown has forced upon us.

 At doddl, we specialise in helping children learn to eat with cutlery – so that’s the part we’re most familiar with.
 And if lockdown is making mealtimes more challenging, don’t despair.